Davidhorn

 June 26, 2024

-This webinar provides crucial insights into the transformative approaches to forensic child interviewing and the role of the Barnahus Network in child protection, showcasing its growing impact across Europe.
+This webinar provides crucial insights into the transformative approaches to child police interviewing and the role of the Barnahus Network in child protection, showcasing its growing impact across Europe.

 The session featured Shawnna von Blixen-Finecke, adviser at the Council of the Baltic Sea States and Coordinator of the Barnahus Network, who detailed the Barnahus model’s complexities and its successful implementation in various regions.